A Chinese Ghost Story II: Plot

-The captives are brought back to the High Monk's palace.
 Now suspicious, Hu enters the palace only to find the hollow corpses of the entire royal court inside.
 Recognizing that the monk is in reality a demon, Hu frees the captives and fights valiantly by himself to allow them time to recover.
-Lacking spiritual magic, however, Hu is not able to overcome the demon and is destroyed.
+Lacking spiritual magic, however, Hu is not able to overcome the demon and is destroyed, although he manages to destroy the demon's entourage even after losing an arm.

 Just then, Yin and the others arrive.
+Yin utters a mantra and the demon is forced to reveal its true form, a gigantic thousand-year-old centipede.
+Yin conjures an array of golden swords to attack the creature and draws on cosmic forces to blast the creature with bolts of energy.
+Autumn uses his powers to dislodge two large bodies of earth to crush the centipede.

-The demon is forced to reveal its true form, a gigantic thousand-year-old centipede.
-Yin and Autumn are swallowed by the creature, and they separate their souls from their bodies in order to destroy it from the inside.
-Autumn, however, is not able to return to his body, and his soul floats away.
+The centipede appears dead, but actually survives and swallows both Taoist practitioners.
+To survive, Yin then recommends that he and Autumn separate their souls from their bodies.
+Autumn hesitates, saying his skill is insufficient to ensure a safe return to his body.
+Yin however goads Autumn into attempting it, saying there is no other way.
+Autumn eventually agrees and, following Yin's cue, also uses his powers to separate his soul from his body.
+The both of them then combine their efforts to destroy the centipede from the inside.
+Autumn, however, is not able to return to his body, just as he predicted, and his soul floats away.

 The next day is the marriage of Windy to the Ma family.
 Ning runs down from his inn to the main street and tells Moon that he wishes Windy a long, happy marriage before leaving.
 In the desert, as Yin and Ning are about to continue their journey, they see two women approach on horseback, which happen to be Windy and Moon.
 Windy has escaped from her wedding and decides to leave with Ning.